michaeloboyle/nepa-brewery-winery-map/README.md

-Northeastern Pennsylvania Breweries and Wineries
+Eastern Pennsylvania Breweries and Wineries
 ========================

-Below are maps of breweries, pubs and wineries from the northern border of Pennsylvania, as far south as I-78, and as far west as Route 220.
+Below are maps of breweries, pubs and wineries from the eastern half of Pennsylvania, as far west as Route 220.
 Or, thereabouts.

 * [Breweries and Pubs](https://github.com/cdevroe/nepa-brewery-winery-map/blob/master/breweries-pubs.geojson)
 * [Wineries](https://github.com/cdevroe/nepa-brewery-winery-map/blob/master/wineries.geojson)